neondatabase/website/content/docs/reference/neon-cli.md

 isDraft: true
 ---

 Utilizing the Neon Command Line Interface (CLI), you can operate Neon directly from a terminal or via automation.
-The Neon CLI facilitates numerous functions, such as authentication, project creation and management, role assignment, and more.
+The Neon CLI supports numerous functions, such as authentication, management of Neon projects, branches, compute endpoints, databases, roles, and more.

-## Get started
+The Neon CLI command name is `neonctl`.
+The GitHub repository for the Neon CLI is found [here](https://github.com/neondatabase/neonctl).

+## Install the Neon CLI

-This section describes how to install the Neon CLI, `neonctl`.
+This section describes how to install the Neon CLI.

 ### Prerequisites